srl295/gp-js-client/README.md

 * Note, this is the *experimental* branch.
 * The experimental service (“IBM Globalization”) was launched on Bluemix in April of 2015 and will be discontinued shortly as of this writing - replaced by the Beta service (“Globalization Pipeline”) and subsequent versions.
-* For more on the Globalization Pipeline (Beta as of this writing) see here: https://www.ng.bluemix.net/docs/services/GlobalizationPipeline/index.html
+* For more on the Globalization Pipeline (Beta as of this writing) see here: https://www.ng.bluemix.net/docs/services/GlobalizationPipeline/index.
+* use the *master* branch for the latest.

 <!--
 /*